climatepolicyradar/website/src/routes/jobs/python-engineer-1.md

 ## Role Overview

-* You’ll report to our CTO and work closely alongside our experienced Senior Software Engineer (see [our team page](https://climatepolicyradar.org/team) to get to know everyone)
+* You’ll report to our CEO and work closely alongside our experienced Senior Software Engineer (see [our team page](https://climatepolicyradar.org/team) to get to know everyone)
 * You’ll collaborate on the design and build of our evolving backend of the web app, including ETL, API, security, database
 * You’ll help to define the system architecture
 * This will be a varied role where you’ll get to work on cloud infrastructure, web crawling, data processing, storage, and REST APIs.